-When a child with a disability enrolls in and attends a public on-line program pursuant to Section 22-33-104.6, C.R.S., that is not provided by a charter school, the district of residence shall be responsible for paying to the provider of the on-line program the tuition costs incurred in educating the child.
+When a child with a disability enrolls in and attends a multidistrict online school that is not provided by a charter school, the district of residence shall be responsible for paying to the provider of the multidistrict online school the tuition costs incurred in educating the child.
 The district where the child attends school shall count the child for the October 1 Count, and the administrative unit of attendance shall count the child for the December 1 Special Education Count.
-The tuition responsibility shall be reflected in a contract among the administrative unit of attendance, the district of attendance, if it is not an administrative unit, the administrative unit of residence and the district of residence, if it is not an administrative unit, in accordance with Section 9.04(3) of these Rules, and in a form approved by the Department of Education, A written approval for the placement is not required from the administrative unit of residence or from the district of residence.
-The on-line provider shall provide notice in accordance with these Rules when a child with a disability applies to enroll in the on-line program.
+The tuition responsibility shall be reflected in a contract among the administrative unit of attendance, the district of attendance, if it is not an administrative unit, the administrative unit of residence and the district of residence, if it is not an administrative unit, in accordance with Section 9.04(3) of these Rules, and in a form approved by the Department of Education.
+A written approval for the placement is not required from the administrative unit of residence or from the district of residence.
+The online provider shall provide notice in accordance with these Rules when a child with a disability applies to enroll in the multidistrict online school.
 The amount of the tuition costs shall be determined pursuant to Section 9.06(4) of these Rules.
 Under the circumstances described in this subsection, the provisions of Section 22-20-108(8), C.R.S. shall not apply.

-- 9.03(2)(d)(i) Tuition shall be owed to the on-line program for those children based on the criteria set forth in Section 9.03(1) of these Rules. - 9.03(2)(d)(ii) The provisions in Section 9.03(2)(d) of these Rules also apply when: - 9.03(2)(d)(ii)(A) A child is already enrolled in the on-line program and is subsequently identified as a child with a disability in connection with the child find process; or - 9.03(2)(d)(ii)(B) An on-line program, which has not been billing for tuition costs for a child with a disability enrolled in its program, decides to initiate a tuition contract. - 9.03(2)(d)(iii) The provisions in Section 9.03(2)(d) of these Rules apply only if the online program complies with the Rules herein governing tuition costs.
-Likewise, if the on-line program does not intend to seek tuition costs, Sections 9.03(2)(d), 9.05(2), 9.06(4) and 9.07(3) of these Rules do not apply.
-Section 9.04(3) of these Rules applies regardless of whether the on-line program intends to bill for tuition costs.
-This subsection in no way relieves the administrative unit of attendance for the on-line program from the obligation to provide a free appropriate public education to the children with disabilities attending the on-line program. - 9.03(2)(d)(iv) The provisions in Section 9.03(2)(d), 9.04(3), 9.05(2), 9.06(4) and 9.07(3) of these Rules do not apply to any on-line program that is providing services that are supplemental to the curriculum of a school district.

-9.03(2)(e) Placement by Administrative Units
+- 9.03(2)(d)(i) Tuition shall be owed to the multidistrict online schoolfor those children based on the criteria set forth in Section 9.03(1) of these Rules. - 9.03(2)(d)(ii) The provisions in Section 9.03(2)(d) of these Rules also apply when: - 9.03(2)(d)(ii)(A) A child is already enrolled in the multidistrict online schooland is subsequently identified as a child with a disability in connection with the child find process; or - 9.03(2)(d)(ii)(B) A multidistrict online school, which has not been billing for tuition costs for a child with a disability enrolled in its program, decides to initiate a tuition contract. - 9.03(2)(d)(iii) The provisions in Section 9.03(2)(d) of these Rules apply only if the multidistrict online schoolcomplies with the Rules herein governing tuition costs.
+Likewise, if the multidistrict online schooldoes not intend to seek tuition costs, Sections 9.03(2)(d), 9.05(2), 9.06(4) and 9.07(3) of these Rules do not apply.
+Section 9.04(3) of these Rules applies regardless of whether the multidistrict online schoolintends to bill for tuition costs.
+This subsection in no way relieves the administrative unit of attendance for the multidistrict online schoolfrom the obligation to provide a free appropriate public education to the children with disabilities attending the multidistrict online school. - 9.03(2)(d)(iv) The provisions in Section 9.03(2)(d), 9.04(3), 9.05(2), 9.06(4) and 9.07(3) of these Rules do not apply to any online program that is providing services that are supplemental to the curriculum of a school district. - 9.03(2)(e) Placement by Administrative Units